dendoesit-zz/Mean-Stack---CRUD/README.md

-Frameworks project , building a walking skeleton using MEAN stack.
+Building a walking skeleton using the MEAN stack .
+MongoDB , Express jS, Angular JS, Node JS